-The manual pinning strategy I use comes from a book called Pinteresting Strategies.
-Carly, the author, believes that Pinterest rewards people who actually use the site rather than just using schedulers to pin.
-After implementing the tips in the book, my page views have more than doubled with most of my traffic coming from Pinterest.
+The manual pinning strategy I use comes from a course called Pinteresting Strategies.
+Carly, the course creator, believes that Pinterest rewards people who actually use the site rather than just using schedulers to pin.
+After implementing the tips in the course, my page views have more than doubled with most of my traffic coming from Pinterest.
 This strategy allowed Carly to grow her page views from 0–200K!
 Imagine if you had 200K page views a month!
-If you don’t have the budget yet to use social media schedules, Carly’s manual pinning strategy is solid.
+If you don’t have the budget yet to use social media schedulers, Carly’s manual pinning strategy is solid.

 You can also schedule emails or set up an autoresponder that automatically sends out a series of emails once someone signs up.
 I use ConvertKit to automatically send out a welcome series of emails to new subscribers before they go on to receive my weekly email.
 ConvertKit makes it so easy to collect email addresses from your subscribers, set up your welcome series, deliver your opt-in incentives, and send regular emails to your list.

 I started with MailChimp but just found it much more difficult to figure out, so I only actually started sending emails to my subscribers once I got set up with ConvertKit.

 If you’d like to subscribe to my email newsletter and receive alerts when I publish a new post as well as freelancing, small-business, and productivity tips, then sign up below!